albertkjoller/QuotesNMovies/index.md

 The total revenue from Box Office sales within this period was <font size="+3"> <b> US$ 56.43 Billion </b> dollars </font> at the U.S. cinemas
 {% include yearly_BoxOffice.html %}
 <!-- Maybe use this instead: The total income from ticket sales within each years were heavily impacted by a small set of the movies broadcasted within that year. -->
 A handfull of movies within each year were the major actors in terms of income from ticket sales.
-The Top 10 movies within each year occupy a major part of the total Box Office sales.
+The top 10 movies within each year occupy a major part of the total Box Office sales.
+It is easily seen that the number of movies and the total box office sales within a year seem to follow a similar trend and are especially low.
+The deviation for 2020 is due to the societal impact of COVID-19.
 {% include yearly_BoxOfficeByMovie.html %}

 <!-- Box Office raceplot -->